-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 "It's a little concerning," says Terese Petcoff, executive director of Gardiner's Chamber of Commerce.
 "We only have a couple more months to make it through, so I think we're all kind of holding our breath and just hoping community spread doesn't happen."

-So far, only two people who work in Yellowstone, and three visitors, have tested positive for COVID-19.
+So far, only two people who work in Yellowstone and three visitors have tested positive for COVID-19.
 But there are concerns that the virus could spread undetected.
-In Yosemite, local health officials found the coronavirus in the park's sewage — enough to make them believe that dozens may have been infected — despite no reported cases.
+In Yosemite, local health officials found the coronavirus in the park's sewage — enough to make them believe that dozens may have been infected — despite no reported cases at the time.

 Similar monitoring is ongoing in Yellowstone.